-Next we shall proceed to establish the lower bound of Theorem~\ref{th main} by showing it to be a lower bound of $span(\phi)$.
-We need to introduce yet another notation.
+Next, we shall proceed to establish the lower bound of Theorem~\ref{th main} by showing it to be a lower bound of $span(\phi)$.
+To do so, however, we need to introduce yet another notation.
 Let $f: V(P_n^{m}) \to \{0,1, \cdots, q\}$ be the function which indicates the layer of a vertex, that is, $f(x) = i$ if $x \in L_i$.
 With this notation, we initiate the lower bound proof with the following result.

 \begin{lemma} For any $i \in \{0,1, \cdots, n-1\}$, we have